mosparo/documentation/docs/3_installation/4_nginx.md

 # nginx

-In case you're hosting your website on a nginx webserver, you need some special adjustment since nginx cannot work with `.htaccess` files.
+If you're hosting your website on an nginx webserver, you need some special adjustments since nginx cannot work with `.htaccess` files.

 Here you can find an example configuration for mosparo.
-All location blocks which are marked with `Required` have to be in your configuration file.
-Otherwise mosparo will not work correctly.
+All location blocks marked with `Required` must be in your configuration file.
+Otherwise, mosparo will not work correctly.

 ```editorconfig
 server {